Many people with good emotional and mental health are able to:

 Give to others

 Helping others, saying thank you, or giving someone a smile can help to improve your self-esteem and improve your emotional health.
-Volunteering is a way to help in your community, build up new social networks, and giving you experience if you're looking for a job.
+Find out how you can volunteer and help in your community, build up new social networks, and gain experience if you're looking for a job.

 Being more aware of the present moment, the world around you and your own feelings and thoughts, can help you to positively change how you're feeling about life.
-The NHS have created Moodzone (opens in a new window) which is a mood self-assessment questionnaire designed to recommend ways and resources to help you better understand how you feel.
+NHS Choices has created Moodzone, the mood self-assessment questionnaire designed to recommend ways and resources to help you better understand how you feel.

 Most counsellors will charge for their time and can be comparatively expensive in relation to befriending.
 However, they are doing very different work and will be trained to work with you and your psychological state closely.

 There is a range of contacts for bereavement, counselling and support.
-A list of services can be found in the Derbyshire Directory.
-These include both national and local services.
+Search the Derbyshire Directory for a list of services, these include both national and local services.
 There are specialist services for:

 Pets can often be close companions and to lose a pet can be very distressing.
-The Blue Cross (opens in a new window) and the Society for Companion Animal Studies (opens in a new window) provide telephone and email support for bereaved pet owners.
+Bereaved pet owners can get in touch with The Blue Cross and the Society for Companion Animal Studies for telephone and email support.

-Victim Support (opens in a new window) is an organisation that can support you following a crime being committed against you.
+Victim Support is an organisation that can support you following a crime being committed against you.
 They can also support you should you be required to attend court with their witness support team.
-Victim support services are free and delivered by volunteers with paid coordinator support.
+Check out the free services offered by Victim Support which are delivered by volunteers with paid coordinator support.

 Emotional support local and national helplines